service84-io/feature-flag-api/README.md

 limitations under the License.

 ## Usage
+This library defines an API for feature flags and does not provide a runtime implimentation.

 ### Availability
 This library is available from Maven Central with more information at https://mvnrepository.com/artifact/io.service84.library/featureflagapi

 ### Dependencies
-This library defines an API for feature flags, It has no dependencies and does not provide a runtime implimentation.
+This library has no dependencies.

 ## Build
 This is a Java 11 project that builds best with Gradle 6.3